-- Nov.
-3. Being now in so low a state, that I was utterly incapable of performing my work, and baving little bone of recovery, unless by much riding, I thought it my duty to take a journey into New-England.
-I accordingly took leave of my congregation this day. - Before I left my prople.
-I visited them all in their respective houses, and discoursed to each one, as I thought most suitable for their cincumstances, and found great freedom in so doing; I scarce left one house but some were in tears, not only affected with my being about to leave them, but with the solemn addresses I made: for I was helped to be fervent in spirit.
-When I had thus gone through my congregation, (which took me most of the day) and had taken leave of them, and of the school, I rode about two miles, to the house where I liged in the summer past, and there lodged. - La 4.
-1 Lande to Woodbridge, and dodged with Mr. Pierson: Laborate of the later of the - 5.
-I rode to Blizabeth-Town, intending an soon as possible to prosecute my journey.
-But I was in an hour, or two taken much worse, For pear a wach I was confined to my chamber, and most of the time to my bad; and then so far revived as to be able to walk about the house; but was still confined within doors. - Lives enabled to maintain a calm/composed, and patient spirit, as I had from the beginning of my weakness.
-After I had been in Elizabeth-Town about a isortnight, and had so far recovered that I was able to make about the house, upon a day of thanksgiving kept in this place.
-I was enabled to recount the merician of God, in both a manner as greatly affected me, and filled me with thankfulness to God; especially for his work of grace among the Andians, and the enlargement of his kingdom.
+Being now in so low a state, that I was Nov.
+3. utterly incapable of performing my work, and having little hope of recovery, unless by much riding.
+I thought it my duty to take a journey into New-England.
+I accordingly took leave of my congregation this day.-Before I left my people, I visited them all in their respective houses, and discoursed to each one, as I thought most suitable for their circumstances, and found great freedom in so doing: I scarce left one house but some were in tears, not only affected with my being about to leave them, but with the solemn addresses I made: for I was helped to be fervent in spirit.
+When I had thus gone through my congregation, (which took me most of the day) and had taken leave of them, and of the school.
+I rode about two miles, to the house where I lived in the summer past, and there lodged.

+4. Leade to Woodbridge, and ladged with Mr. Pierson.

+5. I rode to Elizabeth-Town, intending an soon as possible to prosecute my journey.
+But I was in an hour, or two taken much worse,-For pear a week I was confined to my chamber, and most of the time to my bed; and then so far revived as to be able to walk about the house; but was still confined within doors.

+I was enabled to maintain a calm/composed, and patient spirit, as I had from the beginning of my weakness.
+After I had been in Elizabeth-Town about attertright, and had so far recovered that I was able to walk about the house, upon a day of thanksgiving kept in this place.
+I was enabled to recount the mericise of God, in such a manner as greatly affected me, and filled me with thankfulness to God; especially for his work of grace among the Indians, and the enlargement of his kingdom.
 "Lord, glorify thyself," was the cry of my soul.
-Qh shat all people might lose and praise the blessed God.
+Oh that all people might love and praise the blessed God.